TheOdinProject/curriculum/ruby/basics/variables_strings_and_numbers.md

 ## Additional Resources
 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

-* For a deeper explanation of how variables work under the hood read [this short section](https://launchschool.com/books/ruby/read/more_stuff#variables_as_pointers) from launch schools Learn to Program with Ruby book.
+* For a deeper explanation of how variables work under the hood, read [this short section](https://launchschool.com/books/ruby/read/more_stuff#variables_as_pointers) from LaunchSchool's Learn to Program with Ruby book.